toobeeh/skribbltypo/Readme.md

 #### Features
 Features (`*.feature.ts`) are the main part of the application.
 Features can make use of core services, events, setups and reactive svelte components, but must not depend on other features.
-Features are singletons and implement an activate/destroy inteface which indicates start and end of their lifecycle;
+Features are singletons and implement an activate/destroy interface which indicates start and end of their lifecycle;
 furthermore they can be paused via run/freeze (not implemented yet).

 #### Svelte Components